parjanya-vyas/parjanya-vyas.github.io/docs/tags.md

 ---
-title: Tag Archive
+title: About
-layout: tags
+layout: page
-permalink: /tags/
+permalink: /about/
 show_excerpts: true
-entries_layout: list
 ---

+I am a Ph.D. student at University of Waterloo.